 The best essays will be both specific and personal, while demonstrating you have done your homework on Fuqua.
 While everyone benefits from a diverse alumni network, what specifically do you want to give and receive from your classmates?

 If you describe clubs and classes you are attracted to, also offer specific examples from your past experiences to show your consistent personal or professional passions.

-Your fit with the program is crucial, and therefore you must exhibit the qualities Duke is seeking as well.
+Your fit with the program is crucial, and it will be ideal to show the personal qualities that Duke prizes.
 The Duke MBA program is especially interested in your role within the community, and will place significant weight on this factor.
-If you research thoroughly and are specific, you should be able to clearly demonstrate why you are going to be strong contributor and teammate.
+If you research thoroughly and are specific, you should be able to clearly demonstrate why you are going to be strong contributor to Team Fuqua.